Showing 1 - 1 OF 1

 Family members are welcome to come to the Military & Family Readiness Center to discuss employment with our employment assistance manager.

-For all service members transitioning from military life to civilian life; i.e., retiring or separating, the Military & Family Readiness Center offers a number of programs.
-At least 90 days prior to retirement or separation every service member must attend a mandatory pre-separation counseling session.
-This is an interview with a Transition Assistance Program (TAP) Counselor to explain the rights and privileges earned while in uniform, to advise of additional transition assistance and services available to them, and to complete a form that will be filed in the service member's permanent file.
+For all service members transitioning from military life to civilian life (retiring or separating), the Military & Family Readiness Center offers a number of programs.
+At least 365 days prior to retirement or separation, every service member must attend a mandatory initial counseling and pre-separation briefing session.
+This is an interview with a Transition Assistance Program counselor to explain the rights and privileges earned while in uniform, to advise of additional transition assistance and services available to them, and to complete a form that will be filed in the service member's permanent file.
 Without this form, the separation or retirement process cannot be completed.

 Programs offered to make transitioning to civilian life are as follows:

 Three-Day TAP: The Department of Labor presents an intense three-day course every TAP week on every aspect of the transition process.
 Attendance at one of these courses is recommended as soon as the decision to re-enter the civilian work force is made.

 Verification of military experience and training/DD form 2586: The VMET document is an overview of a service member's career.
 It translates the service member’s current military job title into its civilian equivalent.
 Service member's should access www.dodtap.mil to download their VMET document anytime and from anywhere they have access to a computer.
 Detailed instructions are on the website.